A Cubed Sphere Fast Multipole Method: Barotropic vorticity equation

 5pt

-{\bf Passive tracer advection by a RH wave.} The transport of a passive tracer in a prescribed velocity field is commonly used to test the performance of numerical advection schemes on the sphere, where the tracer field $q({\bf x},t)$ represents the concentration of a nutrient, pollutant, or another substance~\cite{bosler2017lagrangian, kent2014dynamical}.
-Here we consider passive tracer advection in the velocity field ${\bf u}({\bf x},t)$ defined by the RH wave~\cref{eq:RH_initial} as computed by the vortex method and CSFMM.
-The governing equation is $\partial q/\partial t + {\bf u} \cdot \nabla q = 0$, and the computational particles carry tracer values $q_i(t)$ in addition to vorticity~$\zeta_i(t)$~\cite{bosler2014lagrangian}.
+{\bf Passive tracer advection by a RH wave.} The transport of a passive tracer is a common test case for the performance of numerical advection schemes on the sphere, where the tracer field $q({\bf x},t)$ represents the concentration of a nutrient, pollutant, or other substance~\cite{bosler2017lagrangian, bradley2024stabilized, kent2014dynamical, lauritzen2014standard}.
+Here we consider passive tracer advection in the velocity field ${\bf u}({\bf x},t)$ defined by the RH wave with vorticity~\cref{eq:RH_initial} as depicted in \Cref{fig:bvepassivetra}a.
+The governing equation is $\partial q/\partial t + {\bf u} \cdot \nabla q = 0$, where the velocity is computed by the vortex method and CSFMM.
+In this case the computational particles ${\bf x}_i(t)$ carry tracer values $q_i(t)$ in addition to vorticity~$\zeta_i(t)$~\cite{bosler2014lagrangian}.

 \Cref{fig:bvepassivetra}b shows results where the initial tracer field is the particle $z$-coordinate; a video is available in the Supplementary Material.
 On Day 0, the tracer varies smoothly in latitude and is independent of longitude, with a band of low values near the equator and high value caps at the poles.
-Later on the tracer field is more complex, but still anti-symmetric about the equator, so we describe the dynamics in the northern hemisphere.
+Later on the tracer field becomes more complex, but still anti-symmetric about the equator, so we will describe the dynamics in the northern hemisphere.
 On Day~1, the low value band initially near the equator has rolled up around the clockwise-rotating negative vortex cores, while the counterclockwise-rotating positive vortex cores entrain high value tracer from the north pole.
 On Day~2, the tracer field has a staggered pattern, with low value clockwise spiral filaments at a low latitude and high value counterclockwise spiral filaments at a higher latitude.

+Note that the tracer field in this problem has certain properties; for example, the total tracer mass vanishes by symmetry, $\int_S q({\bf x},t)dS = 0$, and the tracer field is bounded, $|q({\bf x},t)| \le 1$.
+If desired, these properties can be enforced to machine precision in the numerical solution using several techniques (this is called {\it property preservation}, e.g.~see~\cite{bosler2019conservative, bradley2021islet, bradley2019communication} and the references therein), but this was not implemented in the present calculations; instead the numerical parameters were chosen to ensure that the property errors have negligible effect.
+To illustrate, consider computed values of the tracer mass~$m$ and tracer bound~$q_{\rm max}$ defined by

+where $q_i$ is the computed tracer value at particle ${\bf x}_i$ at the end of the calculation on Day~2. \Cref{tab:tracer_errors} shows the effect of the point count $N$, where the errors in the tracer mass and tracer bound diminish as the spatial grid is refined.
+With $N = 163842$ the errors are too small to be visible in \cref{fig:bvepassivetra}b.

 5pt